john-tettis/StarMapFrame/README.md

 # Starmap

-This will generate starmap as image for you.
+This will generate starmap as `svg` image for you.
+You can customize date, time or coordinate of the stars as your wish...

 ![Example Output](./example/test.svg)

 ## Backend